mlabonne/llm-autoeval/README.md

 ## Overview

 LLM AutoEval **simplifies the process of evaluating LLMs** using a convenient [Colab notebook](https://colab.research.google.com/drive/1Igs3WZuXAIv9X0vwqiE90QlEPys8e8Oa?usp=sharing).
-This tool is ideal for researchers, developers, and enthusiasts who aim to assess the performance of LLMs quickly and efficiently.
+This tool is ideal for developers who aim to assess the performance of LLMs quickly and efficiently.

 ### Key Features

-* Automated setup and execution in a [Runpod](https://runpod.io?ref=9nvk2srl) instance.
+* Automated setup and execution using [RunPod](https://runpod.io?ref=9nvk2srl).
-* Integration with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for comprehensive evaluation.
 * Customizable evaluation parameters for tailored benchmarking.
 * Summary generation and upload to [GitHub Gist](https://gist.github.com/) for easy sharing and reference.